Folk Dancing And Live Music

-Live Folk Dance Performances – Live entertainment is the centerpiece of the festival atmosphere and takes place on two outdoor stages.
+Live entertainment is the centerpiece of the festival and takes place on one indoor and two outdoor stages.
 The main tent is filled with the sounds of the mandolin-like bouzouki, and dance performances are scheduled throughout the weekend.
 Traditional Greek folk dancing is presented by Holy Trinity’s youth, ages 5 to 25, who dance, sing and play the instruments of their ancestral villages.

 Although folk songs and dances have been passed down through the generations, they are a “living” art and are still performed at weddings, baptisms and other social events.
 Folk dancing for the Greeks is truly an expression of everyday life, and each dance has a story.
 Our young people are very proud to share this part of their heritage with you.
 Don’t be shy – you might be encouraged to jump onstage and learn a few steps.
 OPA!